-The theory of proceduralisation also reconsiders the notion of economic agents' rationality.
-In place of the substantive rationality approach of mainstream law and economics, the theory of proceduralisation of company law assumes procedural rationality.
-Viewing law as surrogate prices relating to behaviour through working of the price mechanism demands the assumption that agents possess the calculative and computational power needed to internalise and act upon the signals they receive from the contractual environment, so the laws, like prices, are to that extent self-enforcing.
-The theory of procedural regulation drops such an assumption in favour of one of procedural rationality, whereby economic agents aim to bargain towards cooperative outcomes but cannot, ex ante, predict the results of the bargaining process (Deakin and Hughes, 1999).
-Tackling head-first the consequences of limited information, procedural rationality brings to the theoretical agenda the understanding of behaviour as 'materialised intention', a product of individual (or group-shared) cognition based on available information, as opposed to seeing behaviour as a mechanical response to legal or contractual provisions.
+The theory of reflexive law also reconsiders the notion of economic agents' rationality.
+In place of the substantive rationality approach of mainstream law and economics, the theory of reflexive approach to company law assumes procedural rationality.
+Viewing law as surrogate prices relating to behaviour through the working of the price mechanism requires us to assume that agents possess the calculative and computational power needed to internalise and act upon the signals they receive from the contractual environment, so the laws, like prices, are to that extent self-enforcing.
+The theory of reflexive regulation drops such an assumption in favour of one of procedural rationality, whereby economic agents aim to bargain towards cooperative outcomes but cannot, ex ante, predict the results of the bargaining process (Deakin and Hughes, 1999).
+Tackling head-on the consequences of limited information, procedural rationality brings to the theoretical agenda the understanding of behaviour as 'materialised intention', that is to say, as a product of individual (or group-shared) cognition based on available information, as opposed to seeing behaviour as a mechanical response to legal or contractual provisions.

 From this point of view, legal rules are part of a wider set of social norms.
 Social norms are rules of conduct derived from conventions that emerge from repeated interaction between members of a certain community, through a process of social learning.
 Over time, the adoption of certain conduct by individuals in certain types of situation proves to be more beneficial to those involved in the interactions.
-That is, in repeated situations with a prisoners' dilemma type of game dynamic, through observation of each other's behaviour, and cooperation on the basis of such observation, conventions emerge as 'tacit agreements' between the interacting agents.
+That is, in repeated situations with a prisoner's dilemma type of game dynamic, through observation of each other's behaviour, and cooperation on the basis of such observation, conventions emerge as 'tacit agreements' between the interacting agents.
 From this may be derived the understanding that through a process of 'social learning', social norms emerge from conventions (Sugden, 1998a).

-When assuming that legal rules interact with social norms in guiding agents' conduct, the economic analysis of law can no longer view the reception and implementation of legal rules as a straightforward process.
+If we take the view that legal rules interact with social norms in guiding agents' conduct, the reception and implementation of legal rules is not a straightforward process.
 The analysis no longer takes for granted that agents fully understand the meaning (and objectives) of legal rules as a precondition of acting upon them.
-Instead, the procedural regulation theory recognises that the influence of a set of constraints based on existing conventions will permeate the process of reception and implementation of legal rules.
+Instead, the influence of a set of constraints based on existing conventions will permeate the process of the reception and implementation of legal rules.
 The way in which legal rules are received and interpreted by the parties therefore needs to be understood at the level of the processes and procedures through which commercial relationships are sustained.
-Reception and implementation of legal rules will, indeed, be subject to 'second order' effects caused by the interaction of the new rule with such an existing body of social conventions (socially or legally produced).
-There is, at the level of a group of agents, a 'collectively shared capital' which will serve as the basis for the reception of the positive legal rule but also potentially disturb its implementation.
+Reception and implementation of legal rules will, indeed, be subject to 'second order' effects caused by the interaction of the new rule with an existing body of social conventions (whether socially or legally produced).
+There is, at the level of a group of agents, a 'collectively shared capital' which will serve as the basis for the reception of the positive legal rule, but also potentially undermine its implementation.